nelsonchaves/programming-bible/Queries/joins.md

 end
 ```

-And if you want to generate a few color records for each user, you can do it with the following code snippet.
+And if you want to generate a few food records for each user, you can do it with the following code snippet.
 ```ruby
 User.all.each do |user|
   Food.create(name: Faker::Food.vegetables, user: user)